 ANUSHA: If someone wants to give me a hug, I want to make sure that they're asking me permission before they give me that hug.
 And if I want to give someone else a hug, I want to make sure that I'm asking them permission.
 Any time that someone is interacting with my body or I'm interacting with someone else's body, I want to make sure that I know that I have their consent, I have their permission to do that.

-If someone comes up to you and asks you for a hug, and you don't feel comfortable, something like, hey, I don't really feel like a hug right now because sometimes I just don't feel like giving hugs.
+If someone comes up to you and asks you for a hug, and you don't feel comfortable, something like, hey, I don't really feel like a hug right now, because sometimes, I just don't feel like giving hugs.
 And that's totally OK.

-A lot of the times, when we get said no to, we feel like it's our responsibility.
-But we have to step back and realize that the boundaries are on the other person.
+A lot of the times, when we get said no to, we feel like it's our responsibility, but we have to step back and realize that the boundaries are on the other person.
 So those are their boundaries that they're comfortable with.
 And it doesn't have anything to do with us, but we still need to respect them.

 [MUSIC PLAYING]